jeremy-donson/jazz-local-event-promo-2018/README.md

 ## Local NYC Jazz Event Promo Project

 - Author: Jeremy Donson, NYC
-- Topic: We are here to serve the local NYC jazz community.
+- Goal: How to best serve the local NYC jazz community.
 - Description: This is the year that we are making moves to break new ground with a three-stage plan.

 ## Table Of Contents